-Being a very community minded organization, it was no surprise that Danriga Belize Red Cross was the first group to the first beneficiary.
+Being a very community-minded organization, it was no surprise that Dangriga Belize Red Cross was the first group to be the first beneficiary.
 The San Pedro Branch has had the opportunity to compete against them twice at volunteer day and they earned a big win for their hard work and team spirit on one of the field activity days.

 Tropic Air, The Airline of Belize, has announced the first month’s results of its 2016 nationwide #TropicGivesBack charitable fundraising campaign.
 For every ticket bought at the month’s selected station, $1 will be donated to an organization chosen by our staff stationed in that community.
 January was the chosen month for Dangriga, with Caye Caulker for February, and Belmopan for March.

 As part of the airline’s largest charitable fundraiser of the year, Tropic Air business partners, staff, and Customers joined efforts and raised $500 for the Dangriga Red Cross.
 A check was presented to the organization on Thursday, February 4th.